 Writing is one of those skills that seeps into almost every other creative pursuit—songs need lyrics, art needs critical interpretation, and videos need scripts.
-It’s no surprise then that good writing is powerful enough to salvage a mediocre project, or destroy an otherwise reasonable one.
+It’s no surprise then that good copywriting is powerful enough to salvage a mediocre project, or destroy an otherwise reasonable one.

 Over the centuries some well-known ‘best practice’ tips have emerged to guide new and experienced writers in creating quality work.
 Though the tips were originally developed with creative writing in mind, today we’re taking a look at how they also apply to writing scripts for brand videos, corporate animation, and explainers.

 There’s nothing viewers hate more than a preachy video.
 It can be outrageous, boring, even outright offensive, and someone somewhere will find appeal in it.
 But when a message is sermonised, it has an uncanny way of losing its power.

 We humans (sorry to exclude the few hyper-intelligent dolphins reading this article) are social animals, and interestingly enough we’re born with a subconscious urge to copy each other.
 Gestures, speech patterns, ideals of acceptable behaviour: we’re wired to mimic it all to fit in.
 That’s why the concept ‘Show, don’t tell’ is so effective in arts and media.
 Somebody tells us how to behave, we process those words externally.
 Somebody demonstrates the behaviour and its effects, we process the experience more viscerally and have an easier time recalling what the outcomes of that behaviour are.

 ‘Show, don’t tell’ applies to both the writing and visuals of a video, though infographics can get away with using basic visuals to demonstrate a process or idea directly as a memory association technique.

 2) Start in the middle